 Expenses and Reimbursements

-You may be eligible to be reimbursed for out-of-pocket expenses related to transportation, food, lodging, and certain miscellaneous expenses.
-Some service participantsreceive remuneration for their efforts.
+You may be eligible for reimbursement for out-of-pocket expenses related to transportation, food, and certain miscellaneous expenses.
+Some service participants receive remuneration for their efforts.

 HOW TO GET INVOLVED | RELEVANT TERMS

 A national, centralized portal where land management agencies, including the USDA Forest Service, post volunteer opportunities searchable by city, state, agency, and interest.

 Individuals or groups, who freely donate time, talent, and resources, to perform duties to support Agency projects, except firefighting, law enforcement and union representation; engaged as part of a larger organization, corporation, State or local government, or other entity.
 The host organization collaborates with the Forest Service through a cooperating or partnership agreement.